Learning to Simulate: Generative Metamodeling via Quantile Regression: Introduction

 We note that quantile regression has been used in machine learning for building generative models—for example, in implicit quantile networks (IQN) for reinforcement learning \citep{dabney2018implicit} and PixelIQN for image generation \citep{ostrovski2018autoregressive}.
 However, these works primarily focus on empirical performance without theoretical convergence guarantees, which are essential for simulation-based decision-making.
 Our work bridges this gap by combining quantile function modeling with rigorous convergence analysis.

 The rest of the paper is organized as follows.
 Section~\ref{sec:formulation} formulates the generative metamodeling problem.
 Section~\ref{sec:QRGMM} introduces QRGMM.
-Sections~\ref{sec:asy} establish the convergence-in-distribution of QRGMM.
+Section~\ref{sec:asy} establishes the convergence-in-distribution of QRGMM.
 Section~\ref{sec_choicem} discusses the choice of $m$.
-Section~\ref{sec:extension} provides extensions of QRGMM to permit multidimensional simulation outputs and the use of neutral networks.
-Section~\ref{sec:num} presents comprehensive numerical experiments.
+Section~\ref{sec:extension} provides extensions of QRGMM to permit multidimensional simulation outputs and the use of neural networks.
+Section~\ref{sec:num} presents comprehensive numerical experiments, with comparisons to widely used generative models.
 Section~\ref{sec:conclusions} draws conclusions, and the e-companion provides technical proofs and supplementary materials.